gonglini/Self-driving-car-with-ROS/README.md

 ## Additional Project Components
 #### Object detection
 The project contains object detection by using darknet yoloV4.
-I made customize wieght file by machine learning. and here is the result with chart.
+I made customize wieght file by machine learning.
+Here is the result.

 <img src=https://user-images.githubusercontent.com/65767592/221584677-3f24eafd-89b7-4b08-8a37-be0a2375a1e2.png width="600" height="400"/>

-#### TF2 Publishing and Odometry
-Robot state transforms ar
-ublished via TF2.
-Some primary frames of interest are `base_footprint` and `base_link`, and `lidar_link`. `base_footprint` is a coordinate frame at zero height at the base of the robot frame. `base_link` is the coordinate frame fixed to the body center of the robot, and moves and rotates with body motion. `lidar_link` is a coordinate frame aligned with an installed lidar.

-An odometry frame, `odom`, is optionally available and can be enabled via a configurable parameter in the `spot_micro_motion_cmd.yaml` file.
-If enabled, `odom` is parent to the `base_footprint` frame.  **Note that odometry is grossly inaccurate and not calibrated whatsoever**.
-It is a pure integration of robot rate commands and thus drifts unbounded with errors over time.
-It is provided for any useful purpose it may serve.
+#### Predict angle

 #### SLAM
 If a lidar, such as a RPLidar A1, is mounted to the robot frame, 2d mapping is possible through SLAM with additional ROS nodes, such as hector_slam.
 More information about running SLAM through this project is described in the [SLAM information](docs/slam_information.md) document.